Home / Sample Resumes / Combination Resume

 Include your degree and the school from which you obtained it.
 Dates are optional.

-The beauty of a combination resume is that you can configure this section or sections to suit the job you’re applying for.
+The beauty of this format is that you can configure this section or sections to suit the job you’re applying for.
 In the example shown here, the candidate breaks these into skills, accomplishments, and leadership, all of which are relevant for the managerial positions they’re applying for.

 FAQs